QuanEstimation: An open-source toolkit for quantum parameter estimation: Overview

 The folder "Common" contains some common functions that are regularly called in QuanEstimation.
-Currently it contains three functions. {\codefont SIC()} is used to generate a set of rank-one symmetric informationally complete positive operator-valued measure. {\codefont suN\_generator()} is used to generate a set of su($N$) generators. {\codefont BayesInput()} is used to generate a legitimate form of Hamiltonian (or a set of Kraus operators) and its derivative, which can be used as the input in some functions in "BayesEstimation.py" and "Adaptive.py".
+Currently it contains three functions. {\codefont SIC()} is used to generate a set of rank-one symmetric informationally complete positive operator-valued measure. {\codefont suN\_generator()} is used to generate a set of su($N$) generators. {\codefont BayesInput()} is used to generate a legitimate form of Hamiltonian (or a set of Kraus operators) and its derivative, which can be used as the input in some functions in "BayesEstimation.py" and "Adapt.py".

-All the Julia scripts are located in the folder named "JuliaSrc".
+All the Julia scripts are wrapped up as an independent Julia package named "QuanEstimation.jl", which has already been added in the official Julia registry and can be directly called in Julia via {\codefont using QuanEstimation}.
 One design principle of QuanEstimation for the optimizations is that once the calculation goes into the parts in Julia, it will stay in Julia until all the calculations are finished and data generated.
-Hence, "JuliaSrc" also contains the scripts to calculate the metrological tools and resources for the sake of internal calling in Julia.
+Hence, "QuanEstimation.jl" also contains the scripts to calculate the metrological tools and resources for the sake of internal calling in Julia.
 To keep a high extendability, the optimizations are divided into four elements in Julia, including the scenario of optimization, the algorithm, the parameterization process and the objective function, which are distributed in the files "OptScenario.jl", "Algorithm.jl", "Parameterization.jl", and "ObjectiveFunc.jl" in the folders "OptScenario", "Algorithm", "Parameterization", and "ObjectiveFunc", respectively.
 Once the information and parameter settings of all elements are input by the user, they are sent to the file "run.jl", which is further used to execute the program.
-As a matter of fact, "JuliaSrc" is also an independent package.
-If the users are familiar with the language of Julia, they can directly use the full Julia package.

 Similar to other packages, the usage of QuanEstimation requires the existence of some other packages in the environment.
-In python it requires the pre-installation of numpy, scipy, sympy, cvxpy, and more$\_$itertools.
-In Julia it requires the pre-installation of LinearAlgebra, Zygote, Convex, SCS, ReinforcementLearning, SparseArrays, DelimitedFiles, StatsBase, BoundaryValueDiffEq, Random, Trapz, Interpolations, Printf, IntervalSets, StableRNGs, and Flux.
-The calling of the package in Python can be done with the following line of codes:
+In python it requires the pre-installation of numpy, scipy, sympy, cvxpy, and more-itertools.
+In Julia it requires the pre-installation of LinearAlgebra, Zygote, Convex, SCS, ReinforcementLearning, SparseArrays, DelimitedFiles, StatsBase, BoundaryValueDiffEq, Random, Trapz, Interpolations, Printf, IntervalSets, StableRNGs, Flux, Distributions, DifferentialEquations, and QuadGK.
+The calling of the package in Python can be done with the following line of code:

 All the scripts demonstrated in the following are based on this calling form.